ohAnd/dtuGateway/readme.md

 > prequesite:
 If you have directly attached a display, then in factory mode the used display is unknown.
 Default is OLED Display.
 To get the TFT running in factory mode, a change with each reboot is implemented.
 Means if you are powering on the first time the OLED will be choosen internally.
 The next power up the TFT will be chosen.
 And so on.
 So the 'first start' screen will be shown until the wifi settings will be changed over the webinterface.

-1. connect with the AP hoymilesGW_<chipID> (on smartphone sometimes you have to accept the connection explicitly with the knowledge there is no internet connectivity)
+1. connect with the AP dtuGateway_<chipID> (on smartphone sometimes you have to accept the connection explicitly with the knowledge there is no internet connectivity)
-2. open the website http://192.168.4.1 (or http://hoymilesGW.local) for the first configuration
+2. open the website http://192.168.4.1 (or http://dtuGateway.local) for the first configuration
 3. choose your wifi
 4. type in the wifi password - save
 5. in webfrontend setting your DTU IP adress within your local network (currently the user and password for dtu are not needed, for later integration relevant for a direct connection to the dtu over their access point)